-With a towel wrapped around my waist, I sat down at my desk and picked up a pen to note a shower thought.
-Suddenly there was the sound of suction losing its seal, and out plopped my heart onto the paper.
-It sputtered, out of its element but determined.
+Suddenly there was the sound of a suction losing its seal, and out plopped my heart onto the paper.
+It sputtered, out of its element.
 With a couple of wet pops, it stretched out two arteries and pushed itself up.
-It reminded me of an octopus, if that octopus had been tied up in a knot and dropped on a table.
+It looked something like an octopus, if that octopus had been tied up in a knot and dropped on a table.

-As surprised as I was to see my heart sitting before me, I was even more surprised when it spoke.
+As shocked as I was to see my heart sitting before me, I was even more taken aback when it spoke.
 “Free!
-Finally free!” it said in a shrill voice.
-Then it began to pull itself to the edge of the desk.
+I’m finally free!” it said in a shrill voice.
+With no small amount of determination, it began to pull itself to the edge of the desk.
 Considering that it had only just learned to move on its own, it was surprisingly coordinated.

-Thankfully it was my heart that had left its post and not my brain, so I had enough sense to try to stop its flight.
-I placed a hand in front of it to form a sort of barricade.
+Thankfully it was my heart that had left its post and not my brain.
+Desperate to stop him, I slammed my hand down, blocking his escape.
 It stopped briefly, as if considering its options, then it slapped it away.

 “Hey!”
 I shouted.
-I was as surprised by the sensation as I was the action.
+I was as surprised by the sensation as I was by the action.
 Unfazed, it resumed its course.
 “What are you doing?
-You can’t leave me.”
-I said.
+You can’t leave me,” I exclaimed.

 “Oh yes, I can,” came the terse response.